wp-plugins/oasis-workflow/readme.txt

 Tested up to: 4.2.4
 Stable tag: 1.5

 Automate your WordPress Editorial Workflow with Oasis Workflow.
-Simple, intuitive drag and drop workflow builder to streamline your editorial review process.
+Simple, intuitive drag and drop workflow builder to streamline your editorial process.

 == Description ==